gluonhq/hello-world/README.md

 Hello World
 ===========

 A Hello World demonstrating JavaFX running on desktop and mobile devices.
+This simple project is used in the Gluon Getting Started guide at http://docs.gluonhq.com/getting-started/

 Instructions
 ------------